Rudolf Ritter von Otto

-Rudolf Ritter von Otto (1735 – 7 August 1811) began his military career in the army of the Electorate of Saxony, transferred to the Austrian army and had a distinguished combat record during the Seven Years' War and the French Revolutionary Wars.
+Rudolf Ritter von Otto (1735 – 7 August 1811) was an Austrian military leader.
+He began his military career in the army of the Electorate of Saxony, transferred to the Austrian army and had a distinguished combat record as a cavalry officer during the Seven Years' War and the French Revolutionary Wars.
+He achieved impressive victories at the battles of Villers-en-Cauchies and Beaumont despite significant numerical inferiority, although the sources do not specify that his opponents used all available forces.